United States aerial reconnaissance of the Soviet Union: First deep-penetration flights

 In 1947, an RB-29, of Alaskan Air Command, was on a reconnaissance mission and flew along the coast of the Chukotskiy Peninsula.
 The plane did not get into Soviet Union air space, but the Soviet officials in Washington D.C. delivered a diplomatic protest against the State Department and stated that the American bomber had approached within 2 miles of the Soviet Union shore.
 The officials wanted a guarantee from the US against future territorial violations, but the US denied any violation taking place.

-1952 a modified B-47B bomber made the first deep-penetration United States overflight of Soviet territory to photograph Siberian air bases.
+In 1952 a modified B-47B bomber made the first deep-penetration United States overflight of Soviet territory to photograph Siberian air bases.
 The overflight was due to intelligence received by the United States stating that the Soviet Air Force had begun placing bombers in Siberia.
 These bombers, if loaded with nuclear weapons, could make one-way flights to the United States and strike the country.
-Limited periphery flights had already been conducted by American aircraft, including the signals intelligence RB-29, RB-50, and RB-47.
+Limited periphery flights had already been conducted by American aircraft, including the signals intelligence P4M, RB-29, RB-50, RB-36, and RB-47.

 Overflights of the Soviet Union with the newly designated RB-47Es started in 1954, often at great risk as they were routinely intercepted by Soviet MiGs.
 It became apparent that a new aircraft was needed which could operate at altitudes well above any Soviet air defenses.